ICE L: History

 During 2019, Deutsche Bahn and the Federal Ministry of Transport and Digital Infrastructure jointly announced that all future tenders for long-distance passenger vehicles will have equivalent accessibility requirements (76 cm step-free entry and passage).

 Under the existing framework contract, an additional 56 sets were ordered in May 2023 for €1.4bn, taking the total number of sets to 79.
+However, in September 2025, Talgo reported that it was in negotiations with DB to reduce the total order from 79 down to 60 units.
+The companies expect to formalize the reduction through a settlement agreement that will also reschedule the remaining ICE L deliveries.

 Trains are manufactured in Talgo's factory in Spain, and certification tests took place at the Zughotel in Braunschweig.
-This was followed by dynamic tests at the Żmigród test track in Poland at 160 km/h, which was followed by tests up to 230 km/h in Germany.
+This was followed by dynamic tests at the Żmigród Test Track Centre in Poland at 160 km/h, which was followed by tests up to 230 km/h in Germany.
 Climate testing was undertaken at Rail Tec Arsenal in Vienna, as well as other tests in Romania.

 Owing to delays in production of the DB Class 105 locomotives, reportedly due to the COVID-19 pandemic, Siemens Vectron locomotives were to be leased from NS International to be used on the Berlin-Amsterdam service until these are delivered.
 Dual mode Vectron locomotives will also be used for the non-electrified lines serving Oberstdorf and Westerland (Sylt).

 During production, it was decided to equip the trainsets with the ÖBB Wire Train Bus (WTB) push-pull system, replacing the previously planned proprietary Talgo system.
 This change allows for the use of various locomotives, rather than limiting operations to the DB Class 105.

 On 11 August 2025, DB announced that the ICE L had received technical approval to operate in Germany from the European Union Agency for Railways (ERA) and the German Federal Railway Authority (EBA).

+Throughout late 2025 and early 2026, the ICE-L was repeatedly scheduled to run test services between Berlin Hauptbahnhof and Köln Hauptbahnhof.